stromnet/norbert/README.md

 1. A numerical id assigned by the client creating the Node.
 Norbert does not auto assign Node ids.
 2. The URL to use to contact the node.
-3. Optionally, one or more partition ids, representing the particular partitions the services handles.
+3. Optionally, one or more partition ids, representing the particular partitions the services handle.

 If an application is designed around a partitioned data set or workload then each node can be assigned partition ids.
 These partition ids can be used by Norbert's networking layer's partitioned load balancer functionality.

 The set of member Nodes in a given cluster is reliably stored in ZooKeeper.
 Additionally, a Node can advertise that it is available to process requests.
 In general, a Node can be in one of three states:

 1. A member of the cluster, but not advertised as available.
-In this state the other nodes in the cluster know the node exists, but should not attempt to send it traffic
+In this state the other nodes in the cluster know the node exists, but should not attempt to send it traffic.
 2. Not a member of the cluster, but available.
 In this state, the node can handle requests, but it is unknown to the other nodes in the cluster.
 3. A member of the cluster and available.
 In this state the node is known in the cluster and it should be sent traffic.